Christianity in Dagestan: Protestant communities

-Faced with persecution during the Soviet years, they survived and continue to operate today.
 Currently, Protestantism in the republic faces resistance from both the authorities and extremists.
-On July 15, 2010, in Makhachkala, near a house of prayer, Pentecostal pastor was shot in the head.
+Converts face societal pressure, congregations have difficulty finding spaces to worship, they've been barred from engaging in outreach programs with drug addicts and convicts.
+On July 15, 2010, in Makhachkala, near a house of prayer, a Pentecostal pastor was shot in the head.
+In 2016, Russia passed the Yarovaya law which banned missionary activity.